aabbtree77/esp32-vpn/README.md

   the control and read/broadcast sensor measurements.
 Bail out to the PC space for everything else.

 - Reconnection after losing Wifi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).

+- Capacitive Soil Moisture Sensor v1.2 works, but is not that great.
+The voltage/ADC value range between the dry and wet soil is too small compared to the noise.
+  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
+Saulius Rakauskas, the project leader and the man responsible for the hardware, has decided to make his own resistance-based soil moisture sensor based on _gypsum_. **I will add more information when it becomes available.**

 - My great respect to the MicroPython community, esp.
 Peter Hinch and Rui and Sara Santos.